bknowles/chef-fundamentals/slides/introduction/01_slide.md

 This course encompasses what are considered "best practices".

-Many things in Chef have multiple approaches.
+Many things in Chef have multiple approaches (TIMTOWTDI).
 We will focus on one, but may mention others for awareness.

 Best practices themselves are subjective.

-Chef is flexible and you can make it do almost anything you want (TIMTOWTDI).
+Chef is flexible and you can make it do almost anything you want.

 # About the course materials